 Managing OCR Documents

-One huge advantage to using OCR in Google Drive is that you can easily share the new document with whomever.
+One huge advantage of using OCR in Google Drive is that you can easily share the new document with whoever.
 To do so, go to File > Share, and you can add collaborators by sharing a link or sending an invitation via email or you can export the document as an editable text document, such as a Word Document or a Plain Text document, by going to File > Download As and selecting the format you want.